alexwlchan/alexwlchan.net/src/_drafts/mildly-dynamic-websites.md

 }
 ```

-This function doesn't care what sort of items I'm passing, or what the actual filters are -- so I can reuse it between different sites.
+This function doesn't care what sort of items I'm passing, or what the actual filters are, so I can reuse it between different sites.
 It returns the list of matching items, and the list of applied filters.
 The latter allows me to show that list on the page.

+`linkToRemove` is a link to the same page with this filter removed, but keeping any other filters.
+This lets us provide a button that removes the filter.

-The final step is to wire this filtering into the page render -- we need to actually filter the list of displayed items, and show the list of applied filters.
+The final step is to wire this filtering into the page render.
+We need to make sure we only show items that match the filter, and show the user a list of applied filters.
-Here's the rough code:
+Here's the new code:

 ```html
 <script>